 (d) Other transactions with key management personnel or entities related to them payment of remuneration, during the year ended 31 March 2021 (2020: \$Nil).

-There were no other transactions with key management personnel or entities related to them, other than the
+There were no other transactions with key management personnel or entities related to them, other than the made on normal business terms and have been eliminated on consolidation.

 (e) Subsidiaries